groundy

 DNS-Persist-01 specifically targets environments where traditional challenge methods prove impractical:

 IoT Deployments: Devices that cannot host HTTP services or coordinate real-time DNS updates benefit from set-and-forget validation records.
-(Amazon Trust Services.
-“DNS-Persist-01 for IoT Device Certificates.”
-AWS Security Blog, January 2026)
+The IETF draft explicitly identifies IoT deployments as a primary target for the method.
+(IETF.
+“Automated Certificate Management Environment (ACME) Challenge for Persistent DNS TXT Record Validation.” draft-ietf-acme-dns-persist-01, March 2026)

 Multi-Tenant Platforms: Edge compute environments where DNS zone management is distinct from certificate subscription can decouple these responsibilities.